 INTERIOR DESIGNER VERSUS INTERIOR DECORATOR

 The main difference between a designer and decorator is the scope of work they have the ability to work on.
 Decorators don’t make changes in structure or add in walls, but instead, focus on the staging of the space.
 This includes window treatments, wallpaper, accents, furniture plans, etc. A designer has the ability to come up with new plans and ideas for the renovation and will often be a part of floor plan changes, as well as all the decorating and styling at the end.
 If you are working on a decorating project and have no plans to make any major changes to the structure or layout of your home, a decorator can be a great option.
 If you are wanting to make bigger changes than that, a designer may be more suited to your needs.
-This is where our full service design often comes into play- where we take care of all the details that would fall under the scope of a decorator and designer.
+This is where our full service design often comes into play- where we take care of all the details that would fall under the scope of both a decorator and designer.

 INTERIOR DESIGNER VERSUS CONTRACTOR

 A good working relationship between a General Contractor (GC) and a designer is key, however there are many distinct and important differences between the two.
 A designer will create and manage the design details including the floor layout and material selections like flooring, tile, countertops, cabinetry finish, paint colour etc. An interior designer can offer you expert advice that you may need along the way.
 If you make a design choice that won’t fit with the layout of your home, the designer can present you with viable options that you can substitute or possible workarounds.